 How can I apply?

-The summer 2018 application period for internships in my Washington, D.C., office is now open.
-Questions may be directed to email@example.com.
-Click here to download the application.
+The application period for summer 2020 internships in my Washington, D.C. office is now closed.